Waltzing Matilda: Australia's Favourite Song

 Photo: Map of sites from Waltzing Matilda

-The song is based on real events that Paterson heard of while visiting Dagworth Station in Outback Queensland.
+The Waltzing Matilda is based on real events that Banjo Paterson heard of while visiting Dagworth Station in Outback Queensland.
 While there, he heard stories from Christina's brother, Robert Macpherson, of unrest surrounding the 1894 Sheep Shearers' Strike.
 This unrest had spilt over to Dagworth, where a group of 16 shearers set fire to the Dagworth shearing shed, killing over a hundred and forty lambs.
 Robert Macpherson and three policemen had given chase to one of them, a man named Samuel Hoffmeister, who was said to be responsible for starting the fire.
 They didn't catch Hoffmeister, but he was found dead a day later at the Four Mile Billabong near Kynun with a gunshot wound, which appeared to be a case of suicide.
 In a radio interview in 1936, Banjo Paterson said, "The shearers staged a strike by way of expressing themselves, and Macpherson's woolshed was burnt down, and a man was picked up dead".
 There was also a story doing the rounds at that time about a police posse on the lookout for Harry Wood, a man accused of beating an Aboriginal boy to death.
 They didn't find Harry.
 But they did come across a hapless swagman camped by a billabong (possibly the Como billabong) who took fright at the sight of the approaching police and jumped into the billabong and drowned.
 Paterson was inspired by these tragic tales and linked up all these events to create the song's storyline and the lyrics.

 Photo: Men at work in wool shearing shed